“Peter!” Eun’s voice came from outside.

 He kept chewing, meeting her gaze with Han-filled eyes.
 “Fucking delicious!”
 It came out as fuffing dilisha!

 “HEY!”
 A second-floor window scraped open.
 “WHAT THE FUCK ARE YOU DOING?”
-Ms. Powolski yelled.
+It was Ms. Powolski.

 Peter grabbed a fistful of petals—this time from a pot of sun-bright marigolds—and jammed them down his throat.
 Ms. Powolski burst from her door as he hurdled the fence.